jupiterjs/javascriptmvc-site/public/tutorials/examples/srchr.md

 ## How to organize and separate code

 Every JavaScript application implements widgets to show and manipulate data.
-In JavaScriptMVC every one of these widgets is built as an isolated part that can be reused and tested.
+In DoneJS every one of these widgets is built as an isolated part that can be reused and tested.
 These widgets communicate to each other with events, which results in a loosely coupled application.

 Srchr is broken into logically separated components: